 A great long-term goal is to have six or more months’ worth of living expenses saved.
 This would give you some breathing room and time to figure out a plan if you or your significant other were to lose an income.

 A great starting place for an emergency fund is $1000.
 This would be enough to help with an urgent repair needed for your home or car.
 It would also help if you had a medical emergency and needed funds for the deductible.

 The size of your emergency fund will also depend on your personal situation.
 Someone who is single with a smaller budget and a strong support system may not need as much as someone with multiple dependents in the event of a financial crisis.

 Where to Build an Emergency Fund

 The most common place to house an emergency fund is a savings account, creating a liquid asset kept safe in an FDIC insured account.

 - A regular savings account provides low risk and easy access when an emergency happens.
 It also earns a little interest and is easy to set up with automation.
-An online bank like Ally, typically offers higher interest rates than brick and mortar locations.
+An online bank like CIT, typically offers higher interest rates than brick and mortar locations.

 - A money market account is another option similar to having a combined checking and savings account with a limited amount of transactions each month.
 These usually require a minimum deposit but offer a little more interest than a regular savings account.

 - A certificate of deposit or CD is a promissory note issued by a bank where you essentially “promise” to leave the money with the bank for a certain time frame and the bank offers a fixed interest rate in return.
 The drawback is that you can face penalties for early withdrawal.

 Since the money in a CD is not as easily accessible and comes with more terms of service, this is an account you may want to use for a larger sum such as three months’ worth of living expenses.